Sentinel

 messages.ts — Typed message bus

-guideHtml.ts — HTML generation for guides & reports
+guideHtml.ts — HTML generation for guides, reports & block rendering

 hooks/